-The Proposed Action's purpose is to develop offshore clean, renewable energy resources by issuing commercial leases within the Central Atlantic wind energy areas (WEAs) and granting associated right-of-way (ROWs) and rights-of-use-and-easement (RUEs).
-A BOEM-issued lease confers to a lessee the exclusive right to develop and submit plans for site assessment and for project construction and operation to develop those resources.
+The Proposed Action's purpose is to develop offshore clean, renewable energy resources by issuing commercial leases within the Gulf of Maine wind energy area (WEA) and granting associated right-of-way (ROWs) and rights-of-use-and-easement (RUEs).
+A BOEM-issued lease confers to a lessee only the exclusive right to develop and submit plans for site assessment and project construction and operation to develop those resources.
 BOEM considers such plans after public input and thorough environmental analysis and must decide to approve the plans before a lessee may construct any facility on the OCS.
-Any lease issued under the Proposed Action will include terms and conditions to ensure that preliminary site characterization and assessment activities are necessary to determine the suitability of the leasehold for commercial offshore wind energy development and to obtain information required for a subsequent site assessment plan.
+Any lease issued under the Proposed Action will include terms and conditions to ensure that preliminary site characterization and site assessment activities are conducted in a safe and environmentally responsible manner.
+These preliminary activities are necessary to determine the suitability of the leasehold for commercial offshore wind energy development and to obtain information required for a subsequent site assessment plan.